-Homeschooling your child during coronavirus may be challenging if your child has Special Educational Needs (SEN).
+Homeschooling your child may be challenging if your child has Special Educational Needs (SEN).
 But there's online support and a range of educational and fun activities to help you through this difficult time.

 Your child's school should support you